 Jessica sat quietly with nothing to do that night at work.
 Soon she began to wonder, “Between work and sleep, how much of my life do I actually get to live?”
 She tried doing some complicated calculations in her head, multiplying how long she had worked here, by the number of hours per week, dividing that by 24 hours a day…no that’s not right.

 She gave up and grabbed scratch paper.
 After scribbling unintelligibly for awhile she tossed the paper to the side in disgust.
-Once she closed her eyes and took a deep breath she realized that she worked one third of the average day, and should sleep another third.
-She sighed as she realized how easy that actually was, because it drove home how tired she was.
+Once she closed her eyes and took a deep breath she realized that she worked one half of the average day, and should sleep another third.
+She sighed as she realized how easy that actually was.
+It was just more evidence of how tired she was.

 Suddenly Jessica was shaken awake.
 She had fallen asleep behind the desk.
 Maurice, who comes in to run the breakfast was already here.
 Jessica got to her feet and thanked him, only to have him hurry off.
 Just as her brain was forming the thought, “Well that was rude,” she realized that she had not set up breakfast at all, and guests could start coming down to eat any minute.
 She quickly followed Maurice to help him do her job.